eea76/sqs_dynamodb/readme.md

 ---

 ##### Next steps
-- Implement dead-letter queues in the case of message failure
+- Implement dead-letter queues in the case of a message failure
     - Figure it out
 - Long-polling support
     - Should not be too hard